The-AI-Alliance/microsite-template/docs/contributing.markdown

 The repo [README](https://github.com/The-AI-Alliance/REPO_NAME){:target="repo"} explains more details for contributing to this project.

 However, all these ways of contributing require you to have a GitHub account.
 If you don't have one and you want to provide feedback for improvements, then [send us email](mailto:contact@thealliance.ai) with your suggestions.
 Be sure to mention this particular website, as we have many AI Alliance project websites that look similar!

+# Contributors

+The following people have contributed to the creation and maintenance of this project:

+* TODO